habitat-sh/habitat/components/docs-chef-io/README.md

 is not copied to the `config.toml` file in `chef/chef-web-docs` when the documentation is build for docs.chef.io.

-You can add links to the Automate menu that navigate to other pages on the [Chef Documentation](https://docs.chef.io) site or to an external site.
+You can add links to the Habitat menu that navigate to other pages on the [Chef Documentation](https://docs.chef.io) site or to an external site.
 See the example below.